BEST - Battery SOC estimator

 reset_gain | SOC reset correction weight.
 Same role as soc_gain, but applied during the BEST reset period | |

-Rs | Ohm | Pack wiring resistance (not present in single-cell mode) |
+Rs | Ohm | Pack wiring resistance (not present in single-cell builds) |

 Cc | mAh | Cell nominal capacity |